nicksakwa/NextJS-astro-template/README.md

 # Hi there! 👋

-This GitHub repository provides astro UI design with NextJS and Typescript
+This GitHub repository provides astro web framework with Typescript

-# Next JS app with Astro template and Typescript
+# Web app with Astro web framework and Typescript

 This project was bootstrapped with Astro template